John Maclean (Scottish socialist): Death

 His stay in Peterhead Prison in 1918 caused a considerable deterioration in his health, being force fed through hunger strikes.
 Milton quotes a letter that Agnes, his wife, wrote to Edwin C. Fairchild (a leading member of the British Socialist Party):

 Well, John has been on hunger strike since July.
 He resisted the forcible feeding for a good while, but submitted to the inevitable.
 Now he is being fed by a stomach tube twice daily.
 He has aged very much and has the look of a man who is going through torture...
 Seemingly anything is law in regard to John.
 I hope you will make the atrocity public.
 We must get him out of their clutches.
 It is nothing but slow murder...

-Maclean died in Glasgow on 30 November 1923, aged 44.
+Maclean died at home in Pollokshaws, Glasgow on 30 November 1923, aged 44.
 His reputation was such that many thousands of people lined the streets of Glasgow to see his funeral procession pass.
 In the intervening time Maclean's funeral has become known as the largest Glasgow ever saw.
 He left a legacy that has subsequently been claimed by both the Scottish Nationalist and Labour movements, making him rare in this respect amongst Scotland's historical figures.
 The modern Scottish Socialist Party lay claim to Maclean's political legacy, particularly the Scottish Republican Socialist Movement previously a faction (or "platform") within the SSP.

 According to a BBC television documentary aired in January 2015, Maclean collapsed while giving an outdoor speech and died of pneumonia.
 Several days before he had given his only overcoat to a destitute man from Barbados, Neill Johnstone.